Computer Information Systems

 Instructor approval

 This course is an introduction to systems engineering (SE) and the principles of systems definition, development, and maintenance.
-Topics include a basic understanding of systems; SE objectives, terminology, and working methodology; the relationships between SE and other disciplines; the basic elements of the SE life cycle; the use of modeling; and the influence of programmatic considerations.
-Emphasis is on developing an understanding of the Model-Based Systems Engineering (MBSE) methodology.
+Topics include basic understanding of systems, systems engineering objectives, terminology, and working methodology, the relationships between systems engineering and other disciplines, the basic elements of the product life cycle, the use of modeling, and the influence of programmatic considerations.
+Emphasis is on developing an understanding of the Systems Engineering (SE) methodology.
 Teamwork and cooperative effort concepts are highlighted.

-This course builds on prior coursework and/or experience in database design and management.
-It introduces the student to disparate data types and how to gather data from multiple sources and transform it to be ready for incorporation into systems engineering (SE) models.
-Database design and construction concepts are explored within the SE context.
-Emphasis may be placed on data structures, languages, and platforms commonly used in a specific industry.
+This course builds on prior coursework and/or experience in systems modeling and database design and management.
+It introduces the student to disparate model and data types and how to gather data from multiple sources and transform it for incorporation into systems engineering (SE) models.
+Relationships between different types of modeling systems with Systems Models are investigated.
+Emphasis may be placed on modeling programs, data structures, languages, and platforms commonly used in a specific industry.

 Prerequisites

 This is the first course in the three-course Systems Modeling sequence.
 It provides an introduction to the concept of a system and to systems modeling.
 It focuses on the concepts and tools necessary to generate a systems engineering (SE) model that represents a given system.
-Model documentation and the team approach to project management are emphasized.
-This course is designed to help prepare the student for the OCSMP Model User certification.
+Model documentation and the team approach to project management and execution are emphasized.

 Prerequisites